Xavier García Albiol

 Xavier García Albiol (born 8 December 1967) is a Spanish politician and member of the People's Party.
 He has been the president of the Badalona branch of his party since 1990, and he was the mayor of Badalona between 2011 and 2015, and again from 2020 to 2021.
+He was reelected mayor by an absolute margin in 2023.

 Biography

 Born as the son of an egetano (constituent of Vélez-Blanco) street sweeper driver and a Catalan hairdresser, Albiol grew up in Morera, on the outskirts of the city of Badalona, and studied at the Colegio Badalonés.
 Later, thanks to his height of 2.01 m, he played basketball with the team Joventut Badalona.
 He began studying law, but in 1989 abandoned his studies for a career in politics.

 In 1990, he became president of the People's Party of Badalona.
 In 1991, Albiol was sworn into his first public office, as a councilor in Badalona.

 Politics

 He has been the president of the People's Party of Badalona twice: first from 1990 to 1996, and then from 2001 to the present.
 Between 1995 and 2000, he was the Secretary General of the People's Party.
 Between 2000 and 2003, he was vice-Secretary General of the People's Party of Catalonia (PPC).
 Between 2003 and 2005, he was Secretary of Municipal Policy of the PPC, and between 2005 and 2008 he was vice-secretary of the PPC organization.
 He then directed the PPC campaign during the 2008 Spanish general election.

 In regards to local administrative (supramunicipal) positions, he was deputy speaker of the People's Party in the Comarcal Council of Barcelonés between 1991 and 1995, and, later, between 1995 and 1999 he became the speaker.
 During this time he also served as advisor to the Mancomunidad of Municipalities of the Metropolitan Area of Barcelona.
 Afterwards, between 1999 and 2003, he was speaker for his party in the Provincial Deputation of Barcelona.
 He is currently a member of the executive committee of the PPC and president of his party in the Diputación Provincial.